 Your drive to connect with a trusted person is a human survival instinct.
 Clearly seen in babies, this drive persists into adulthood as the need for a secure bond with another person.
 Deep in our brains, emotional connection is still interpreted as safety, and isolation or disconnection is interpreted as a threat to survival — a life or death situation!

 Disconnection feels so painful and scary that we urgently try to feel better, using whatever strategy we have.
-Unfortunately, without meaning to, we often deal with disconnection in a way that scares the other person and pushes him or her farther away.
+Unfortunately, without meaning to, we often deal with disconnection in a way that scares and pushes the other person farther away.

 - One common coping style in moments of distress is to move toward the other person, protesting the disconnection and requesting (or demanding!) connection.
 Sadly, this pursuit can come across to the other as alarming anger and criticism, rather than an attempt to heal the relationship.